Miracle at St. Anna: Music

 Terence Blanchard composed the film score, marking his twelfth collaboration with Lee.
 For the score, he attempted to make a distinction between American and German soldiers.
 "That was first done through the use of percussion, using a higher-pitched, tighter sound for Germans, and a fuller-field drum sound for Americans," he explained.
-"I also drew a distinction by using French horns for American forces, and a Wagner tuben for German forces."
+"I also distinguished by using French horns for American forces, and a Wagner tuben for German forces."
 Scoring the film required the use of a 90-piece orchestra, which was larger than in any of Lee's previous films.
 Blanchard also relied on the use of instruments from the 1940s era, including a mandolin, accordion, slide guitar and rope drum.
 The film's soundtrack, titled Miracle at St. Anna: Original Soundtrack, was released in CD and digital downloading formats by Hollywood Records on September 23, 2008.
+The trailers prominently feature the song "1000 Ships of the Underworld" by Two Steps From Hell.